More set-up tips

 Over we go to the island plateau - say hello to your new home

 After sniping the sniper and maybe another guy, drive in quick (alone) and pick up a survivor, then ferry him onto the island plateau where he should be safe.
-A drawback to this method is that you'll have entered the dropship trigger area and won't have much time to bring in Marines or spare weapons from outside before the first dropship arrives.
+A drawback to this method is that you'll have entered the dropship trigger zone and won't have much time to bring in Marines or spare weapons from outside before the first dropship arrives.
 However, you could add more later.

 Note: when picking up that survivor, try to do it away from the action so he won't do damage with the chain-gun.
-I suggest you drive clumsily through the Marines, ideally squashing a few (oops!), then pick one up when close to the short tunnel formed by a slab of rock angled against the plateau.
+I suggest you drive clumsily through the Marines, ideally splattering a few (oops!), then pick one up when close to the short tunnel formed by a slab of rock angled against the plateau.

 Don't leave him in a hog